lit-mod-viz/narrative-time-space/annotator-guidelines.md

 smoothly, without disturbance.

 Narrative time differs from that of the reader.
-A few minutes in the reader's world may constitute decades in the fictional one, and events may be presented out of order.
+A few minutes in the reader's world may constitute decades in the fictional one.
+Time may not be continuous, and events may be presented out of order.
 To complicate matters, fictional stories often contain multiple layers of narrative---worlds within worlds---which unfold simultaneously in multiple dimensions.
 The same goes for space.
-For example, a novel's protagonist may understand the story from a different vantage point than that of the narrator.
+A novel's protagonist may understand the story from a different vantage point than that of the narrator.

+**Considering significance**

 Not all changes in time or space are significant.
 The action of somebody standing up or moving to the corner of a room may indicate a new scene but it